 So that you don’t have to send the solicitor any money from your own funds, the success fee is deducted from your compensation.
 The success fee is a fixed percentage of your compensation, and it’s used to cover the solicitor’s fees.

-Because the success is written into the CFA, there are no surprises when the claim is settled.
-Also, it’s worth noting that, by law, success fees can’t be any higher than 25% of your compensation.
+Because the success is written into the CFA, there are no surprises when the slipped in a supermarket claim is settled.
+Also, please note that, by law, success fees can’t be any higher than 25% of your compensation.

 How Our Retail Accident Claim Specialists Could Help You